DUFFY STREET RESERVE SCORES FEMALE FRIENDLY FACILITIES

 With more women and girls signing up to local sports teams than ever before, the Female Friendly Facilities Fund is part of the Labor Government’s commitment to sports and active recreation, gender equality and encouraging all Victorians to get active.

-The Labor Government has invested over $630 million in community sport and recreation facilities across Victoria since 2014.
+The Andrews Government has invested over $630 million in community sport and recreation facilities across Victoria since 2014.

 Quotes attributable to Member for Thomastown Bronwyn Halfpenny